|

 BIRDS NESTS

-With the retail price of bird’s nest ranging from RM4,000 to RM5,900 a kilo (2007), depending on its quality, it is no wonder that entrepreneurs are willing to spend tens of thousands of ringgit to convert old, sometimes abandoned, buildings, into homes for swiftlets.
+With the retail price of birds' nests ever increasing, it is no wonder that entrepreneurs are willing to spend tens of thousands of ringgit to convert old, sometimes abandoned, buildings, into homes for swiftlets.
 The use of heritage buildings is detrimental to the building as in the closed environment moisture accumulates hastening up the decay of the building.

 swiftlet house in Ipoh |